A Teacher’s Guide to Setting an Exam Question Paper

 5 Simple Tips to Keep Things Fair and Error-Free

-As mentioned earlier, to make sure your exams are top-notch, a third-party review can be a game-changer.
-These are the people who aren’t directly involved in setting the paper, so they offer a fresh perspective.
+As mentioned earlier, to ensure your exams are top-notch, a third-party review can be a game-changer, especially in the area of paper setting.
+These individuals aren’t directly involved in setting the paper, so they offer a fresh perspective.
 Their unbiased views help catch any mistakes or problems we might have missed.

 Taking it up a notch, having another expert review after the third-party check strengthens the process.
 It ensures that suggested changes are incorporated smoothly.
 This two-level checking system makes the moderation process more robust, leaving less room for errors.